 Yang Visiting Scholars in World Christianity

-For the academic year 2023-24, HDS is delighted to announce three Yang Visiting Scholars in World Christianity.
-They will conduct research, write, and teach, or co-teach, one course during 2023-24.
+For the academic year 2026-27, HDS is delighted to announce two Yang Visiting Scholars in World Christianity.
+They will conduct research, write, and teach, or co-teach one course.

 Each visiting scholar teaches one course (either in the fall or in the spring semester) and presents their research in a public lecture.
 Yang Visiting Scholars are required to be in full-time residence at Harvard Divinity School while carrying out their proposed research projects during the academic year.